Chialiang86/SVHN-Contest/README.md

 #### Training architecture and the opensource link
 - I used [YOLOv5](https://github.com/ultralytics/yolov5) as my main training architecture

-#### 1. Add dataset to folder
+#### 1. Add dataset to folder (IMPORTANT!)
-- Move train/test folder which contrains SVHN image data to `data/datasets/svhn/labels/` (feel free to replace old train/test folder in it)
+- Move `train/test` folder which contrains SVHN image data to `data/datasets/svhn/images/` (feel free to replace old train/test folder in it)
+- Copy `digitStruct.mat` to the root of this repo

 #### 2. Transfer .mat file to .json file